heyqule/enemy_race_manager/README.md

 ERM - Terran Control Tutorial: [https://youtu.be/MzDwGJ3OOGY](https://youtu.be/MzDwGJ3OOGY)

 ### New planets and space routes with tougher enemies.
 Some enemy forces have home planet.
 They are home to their Legendary forces.
 Some of those planets have different resources and technologies to unlock.
+You may encounter enemies on some space routes to certain planets.

 ### ERM Economy
 Zerg, Protoss and Redarmy spawners drop loots.
 Those loots are used for new recipes and new army units.
 They can also convert to biter eggs.